Quartz/quackbot/readme.md

 ## Privacy and security notes

 In short, Quackbot only "listens" to direct messages and channels to which it has been invited.
-And in public channels it's invited to, only pays attention to messages that begin with `@quackbot`.
+And in those channels, it only pays attention to messages that begin with `@quackbot`.

 Here's the long version: